VivekChugh/cart_pole/README.md

+I have put together this project over weekend.

 # cart_pole
 Simple Reinforcement learning agent that learns balance a pole on cart by moving left or right.

-I have put together a project over weekend.
 - It implements a reinforcement learning agent.
 - learning agent learns to take action (moving cart left or right) based to it prior experiences.
 - It samples batch of previous experiences from a replay memory.